Caltrans crews to continue work on projects in the region

 long-term projects

 State Route 20: Work is wrapping up on a $37.7 million project funded in part by Senate Bill 1 (SB 1), the Road Repair and Accountability Act of 2017, to restore nearly 12 lane miles of pavement between Lytle Road and the Sutter Bypass, widen the shoulders and replace the Wadsworth Canal Bridge.
-Completion is expected in 2020.
-No traffic-interfering work is scheduled.
+Completion is expected in winter 2021.

+State Route 20 between Lytle Road and the east end of the Sutter Bypass: Motorists may expect intermittent one-way traffic control near the Wadsworth Canal between 8 a.m. to 7 p.m.
+Thursday and Friday for bridge work.

 State Route 99: Construction continues on a $36 million pavement and streetscape project by Caltrans and the City of Live Oak and funded in part by Senate Bill 1, the Road Repair and Accountability Act of 2017, and a federal TIGER grant to replace the old pavement, flatten the roadway, construct new sidewalks, curbs and gutters, upgrade drainage systems, and improve traffic signals, bicycle and pedestrian signals between Pennington Road and Elm Street.
 Completion is expected in 2021.
 Project information and construction updates are available at www.LiveOak99.com.